These notes are intended to accompany lectures in Human Physiology by Dr. Peter King at Francis Marion University, Florence, SC 29501.

 Agranular leukocytes

 Lymphocytes, second most numerous lymphocyte.
-Not many in blood, most migrate to lymph nodes and spleen.
+Not many in blood, most

-act directly against virus infected cells and tumors.
+T-lymphocytes act directly against virus infected cells and tumors.

 B-lymphocytes produce plasma cells which produce antibodies (immunoglobulins)